sasmaq/incrmit/README.md

 - Updates multiple files in a single run, keeping their versions in sync.
 - Parses each file and locates a semantic version (`MAJOR.MINOR.PATCH`).
 - Increments the major, minor, or patch component.
-- Writes the updated version back to the source files in place.
+- Writes the updated version back to the source files in place (atomic, only the version token changes).
-- Simple, dependency-free CLI suitable for scripting and CI.
+- Ships as a single self-contained binary with predictable exit codes for scripting and CI.

 ## Installation